alrocb/Amplifying-Voices-Advanced-Machine-Learning/README.md

 ---

 ## **Features**
-- **Self-Supervised Pretraining:** Train Wav2Vec2 from scratch on Catalan using unlabeled data.
+- **Self-Supervised Pretraining and Finetuning:** Train Wav2Vec2 from scratch on Catalan using unlabeled data and finetuning for ASR task using small sources of labeled data (transcriptions).
 - **Fine-Tuning:** Fine-tune pretrained models (e.g., Spanish, English, multilingual) for Catalan ASR.
 - **Extended Applications:** Apply learned embeddings to accent recognition and gender classification.
 - **Model Interpretability:** Use Grad-CAM to visualize the model’s focus during transcription.